hnanila/AnilaBoilerPlate-Good/README.md

 #Index
 <!doctype html> : it is an instruction to the web browser about what version of HTML the page is written in.

+ html class="no-js" lang="" :  This mentions that there is no java script as a language

+ head : The heading of the html command page

 #GitHub Tutorial